IgorTraspadini/SQL_Optimization/README.md

-# SQL_Optimization
+# About the Project
 Perform some optimization tasks and best practices in SQL querry.

-# About the Project

-In some tasks we need a simple database with a large quantity of data to perform some labs or optimization tests,
-however to find it in the internet is not soo easy, the size of the file is soo large or need to be converted to a
-specific format.

-Intended to solve this issue, I've created this project that I'll using after to perform some [optimization tasks and best practices in SQL querry](https://github.com/IgorTraspadini/SQL_Optimization).

 **Table of contents**
 - [About the Project](#about-the-project)